opsb/ziggy/README.markdown

 Introduction
 ------------

 ziggy will cache methods and then expire them.
-Content is stored in and read from the Rails.cache using Rails.cache.write(key, value) and Rails.cache.read(key).
+The results from method invocations are stored in and read from the Rails.cache using Rails.cache.write(key, value) and Rails.cache.read(key).

 ### Cache a method